clintharris/IDBSideSync/NOTES.md

     - editingTodo: null,
     - isAddingType: false,
     - isDeletingType: false

-  - Creates a "clock" (a timestamp, really, but we called a "clock" because it will periodically be updated when events occur)
-    - This is just an object with two props: a `MutableTimestamp` and a merkle tree
-    - When we talk about the clock, we're really talking about the `MutableTimestamp` in this object
-    - It's more like a counter...
-It gets "incremented" every time a message is sent or received

   - `render()`
     - Uses `append()` to insert HTML into <div id="root">